fsharp/fslang-design/FSharp-4.5/FS-1053-span.md

 By the type inference rules above, a `byref<'T>` may be used where an `inref<'T>` is expected.

-For methods and properties on F# value types, the F# value type `this` paramater is given type `inref<'T>` if the value type is considered immutable (has no mutable fields and no mutable sub-structs).
+For methods and properties on F# value types, the F# value type `this` parameter is given type `inref<'T>` if the value type is considered immutable (has no mutable fields and no mutable sub-structs).

 #### `outref<T>` for output reference parameters